7 Hacks Help You Write Great Blog Posts That Help SEO

 There are different ways to categorize ideas in your content that will increase your SEO.
 You can use chronology, go from easy to hard, choose to focus on a problem/solution format, or focus on a theme to help create your blog post structure.
 Whatever you decide, first create an outline so you can stay on topic and enhance your SEO score.

 Powerful paragraphs are crafted from good content.
 First, gather your ideas, bundle them together, then see if there is some way to order them.
 Powerful writing is powerful writing whether it appears on a blog or in a book.
 Ordering ideas makes your text easier to scan and helps readers decide if they want to read further, and Google loves lists!
 Most content can be bundled and grouped into different categories and it will really help to keep your post focused on a topic.

 3. Use Transition Words to Increase SEO

 First of all, according to Yoast, your blog posts should contain a minimum of 30% ‘Transition Words’.
 Transition words create connections between sentences and paragraphs.
 These words are also known as ‘signal words’ and guide your reader by providing some type of direction within your text.
-Adding more transition words also increase readability.
+Adding more transition words also increases readability.